-All financial assets not classified as amortized cost described as above are measured at FVTPL, including derivative financial assets.
+All financial assets not classified as amortized cost (For example, financial assets of holding for trading, managed and evaluated on a fair value basis.) described as above are measured at FVTPL, including derivative financial assets.
 Trade receivables that the Group intends to sell immediately or in the near term are measured at FVTPL; however, they are included in the 'trade receivables' line item.
 On initial recognition, the Group may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost or at FVOCI, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.